What is Religious Education?

 Classes will begin the first week of October.
-Grades 1 through 5 will meet on Wednesday afternoons from 2:30 to 3:30 p.m.
+There are two sessions for Grades 1 through 5.
+You may choose to have your child attend on Wednesday afternoons from either 2:30 to 3:30 p.m. or from 3:30 to 4:3 p.m.
 Grades 6 through 8 will meet on Tuesday evenings from 6:30 to 8:00 p.m.
-Please take a look at our Religious Education 2018-2019 Calendar for more information.
+Please take a look at our Religious Education 2019-2020 Calendar for more information.

 To register for Religious Education at St. Thomas the Apostle please download and complete the Religious Education Forms with the accompanying registration fee.
-The fee for one child is $50.00, for two children it is $85.00, and for a family of three or more it is $125.00.
+The fee for each child is $50.00.
 Any returning student who registers after September 15th must pay an additional $20 late fee.
 Please make your check payable to St. Thomas the Apostle Religious Education (STA Rel.
 Ed.).
 New students must also include a copy of his or her Baptismal Certificate.

 If these fees are a hardship for your family or you have additional questions, please speak with Liz Kiselica by email or call (860) 523-4209.